Isglad/README-Generator/SampleREADME.md

 ## Contributing

-Contributions to the README Generator are all welcome.
-Please follow these steps to contribute: Fork the repository, Create a new branch for your feature or bug fix, Make your changes and commit them, 			§ Submit a pull request to the main repository.
+		○ Contributions to the README Generator are all welcome.
+Please follow these steps to contribute:

 ## Tests